-For four years running (2016 to 2019), Mariner Wealth Advisors (MWA) has ranked in the top four of Barron's list of "Top RIA Firms."
-Headquartered in Overland Park, Kansas, the firm operates 226 branches and employs 305 advisors.
-Together, they manage more than $29 billion in assets.
-Cllients are primarily individuals, roughly a quarter of whom have high net worths.
+For five years running (2016 to 2019), Mariner Wealth Advisors (MWA) ranked in the top five of Barron's list of "Top RIA Firms."
+Headquartered in Overland Park, Kansas, the firm operates branches in 26 states.
+In total, Mariner's advisors manage nearly $35 billion in assets.

 Mariner Wealth Advisors Background

 MWA was founded in 2006.
 It is wholly owned by Mariner Wealth Advisors, LLC, which in turn is wholly owned by 1248 Holdings, LLC.
 The O. Gene Bicknell Charitable Lead Trust of 2009 is the beneficial owner of 1248 Holdings.
 Martin Bicknell, who serves as CEO and president of MWA, is the elected manager of 1248 Holdings.

 The firm offers a variety of advisory services and managed accounts.
 The firm itself is not a broker-dealer but it is affiliated with MSEC, LLC, a broker-dealer.
 Many of the advisors at the firm are also registered with the broker-dealer and may earn commissions for selling securities.
 This is a potential conflict of interest, explained in full below.

 Mariner Wealth Advisors Client Types and Minimum Account Sizes

 Most of MWA’s clients are individuals.
 There are more than 13,000 non-high-net-worth clients and more than 7,600 high-net-worth accounts.
 Institutional clients at the firm include pooled investment vehicles, pension and profit-sharing plans, charitable organizations, state or municipal government entities, insurance companies and corporations.